Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Overview of Adaptation Paradigms of Agentic AI

 \paragraph{Code-Execution-Based Task Setting.} In code-execution-based tasks, the agent receives a problem description and produces executable code as the tool-call action.
 The sandbox executes the code and returns an execution result $y$, which the agent may optionally use to generate a final answer $o$.

 \begin{itemize}[leftmargin=15pt]

 \item \textbf{A1 example:} DeepSeek-R1 (code)~\citep{guo2025deepseek}.
-During reinforcement learning, DeepSeek-R1 generates code that is executed inside a sandbox.
+During reinforcement learning, DeepSeek-R1 generates code that is executed inside a sandbox (when the reward is derived solely from test-case pass rates, this is A1).
 The execution output, such as test-case pass rate or numerical correctness, is used directly as the reward for policy optimization.
 Since adaptation is based entirely on the tool’s execution result, this example fits the A1 paradigm.

 \item \textbf{A2 example:} ReTool~\citep{feng2025retool} also generates executable code, but the sandbox result is fed back into the agent as additional context.
 The agent then produces a final answer $o$, whose correctness determines the reward.
 Because the adaptation signal depends only on the final output of the agent after integrating tool feedback, this corresponds to the A2 paradigm.